wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 3.1.1 =
+* New: Make WP Staging compatible up to PHP 8.3 RC. #2543
+* New: Add option in settings UI to force use FTP extension over FTP curl method for remote uploading backup using FTP. #2731
+* New: Add constant `WP_DEVELOPMENT_MODE` with value `all` to new staging site. `WP_DEVELOPMENT_MODE` constant was added in WordPress 6.3. #2792
+* New: If the "wpstg_push_excluded_tables" filter is used to exclude tables from the push process, these tables are deactivated in the push table selection. #2776
+* Enh: Make sure pro upgrade button font color can not be overwritten by third party. #2846
+* Fix: Improve design of the "delete staging site" modal. #2843
+* Fix: Existing previously created backup files may be invalid under certain circumstances and can lead to a faulty website after restoration.
+This is a highly recommended update!
+Please create a new backup after installing this update to ensure that this potential error does not affect your backup file. #2861
+* Fix: Remove warnings in debug.log that say "WP STAGING: Another instance of WPSTAGING active...". #2849
+* Dev: Use 7zip instead of zip to achieve better compression ratio to create smaller plugin zip packages. #2854
+* Dev: Make Flywheel e2e tests pass that were failing due to missing file in flywheel structure. #2871

 = 3.1.0 =
 * New: Compatible up to WordPress 6.3.2